Training - -

 -

-Clostridioides difficile infection; optimal route and time for FMT
+Clostridioides difficile infection; pretreatment, optimal route and time for FMT

 Emil Juul, MD, PhD, Clinical Effectiveness Research Group, Oslo University Hospital, Rikshospitalet, Associate professor, University of Oslo, Institute of Health and Society